-Fire, tornado, and lock down emergency drills will be conducted throughout the school year in accordance with regulations.
-Evacuation maps are located in each classroom and should be reviewed by the teachers.
+Fire, tornado, and lock down emergency drills will be conducted throughout the school year in accordance with state regulations.
+Evacuation maps are located in each classroom and are reviewed periodically by the teachers before each drill.

 Books and Supplies

 The school will furnish all textbooks and workbooks.
 Students must provide their own Bible, and each grade has a required list of supplies.